Section Navigation

 - Describe the immunopathogenesis and clinical manifestations of acute HIV

-- Discuss the laboratory diagnosis of acute HIV infection
+- Initiate appropriate testing for the diagnosis of acute HIV infection

-- List the potential public health benefits of diagnosing and promptly treating a person with acute or recent HIV infection
+- State the benefits of diagnosing and promptly treating a person with acute or recent HIV infection

-- Summarize the recommended antiretroviral treatment regimens for persons with acute or recent HIV infection
+- Provide effective recommended antiretroviral treatment regimens for persons with acute or recent HIV

 - Quick ReferenceAcute and Recent HIV Infection Core Concepts